lizraeli/lev-izraelit/src/content/state-hook.md

 )
 ```

 This didn't quite work.
-Even though value of **count** was chaing, the **Counter** component did not re-render to show it.
-I stil need something similar to a **setState** call, so that I could rerender the component whenever the state  was changed.
+Even though the value of **count** was changing, the **Counter** component did not re-render to show it.
+I still need something similar to a **setState** call, so that I could rerender the component whenever the state was changed.
 So I made a **setCount** function that did just that:

 ```jsx